Kotlin/kotlin-eclipse/README.md

  		http://download.eclipse.org/tools/ajdt/44/dev/update

  - Since Kotlin plugin contains code written in Kotlin itself, you will also need a Kotlin plugin to build the project in Eclipse.
 That is why you should install the Kotlin plugin.
-To install the Kotlin Eclipse plugin use the followin update site:
+To install the Kotlin Eclipse plugin use the following update site:

  - Since Kotlin plugin uses weaving, you need to launch the project with weaving enabled.
 Install the Equinox Weaving Launcher which is adds launch configuration: Eclipse Application with Equinox Weaving, and JUnit plug-in test with Equinox Weaving.
 To install the Equinox Weaving Launcher you can use the following update site: